TidierOrg/TidierPlots.jl/README.md

 - "plot_show" (default true).
 Enables `ggplot`-like behaviour where plots are displayed when created.
 - "plot_log" (default true).
 Prints a text summary of the properties of the ggplot

-## Examples
+## Example

-Let's make some plots using the Palmer Penguins data from `PalmerPenguins.jl`:
+Let's make a plots using the Palmer Penguins data from `PalmerPenguins.jl`:

 ```julia
 using TidierPlots